 Each year, through election to its Hall of Distinction, the College recognizes a small number of the more than 22,000 individuals who have received degrees at either the undergraduate or graduate level.
 Hall of Distinction member profiles can be found on the College’s website at www.engr.uky.edu/alumni/hod.

 To help its current students succeed in leadership positions at the University and after their graduation, the College of Engineering has launched a new leadership program for upper division undergraduate students with engineering standing.
-The centerpiece of the new program is the course, Engineering Leadership (EGR 599) which is taught each spring semester.
-Dean Thomas Lester is the instructor of the class.
+The centerpiece of the program is the course, Engineering Leadership (EGR 599) which is taught each spring semester.
+Dean Larry Holloway is the instructor of the class.

 The cost of all class materials, evening dinners with invited speakers, and the trip to Washington, D.C. are covered through a generous gift by Mr. and Mrs. L. Stanley Pigman of High Point, N.C.
 Mr. Pigman is a 1981 graduate of mining engineering.
 There is still an engineering course fee.